|

 Will not add the dentry to its parent's list of children but it will appear in the dentry cache as a negative dentry until dentry_make_positive() is called making it positive.
 This is needed to solve some race conditions when creating new files.
 While the dentry is negative it is not possible to create another dentry of the same name in the same parent, and any lookup to the dentry will fail until it is made positive.

-There is no dentry_free() instead use DEREF().
+There is no dentry_free() instead use UNREF().

 | superblock | The superblock the dentry belongs to. |